Pattern Rigidity and the Hilbert-Smith Conjecture: Preliminaries

 The following easy observation will turn out to be quite useful.
+Note that we do not need any extra geometric assumptions (e.g. hyperbolicity) on $X$ in the Lemma below.

-\begin{lemma} Let $G$ be a closed set of $(K, \epsilon)$ quasi-isometries of a proper dotted metric space $X$ such that there exists $x \in X$ and $C \geq 0$ such that $d(x, g(x)) \leq C$.
-Then $G$ is compact in the compact open topology.
+\begin{lemma} Let $(X,d)$ be a proper dotted geodesic metric space.
+Let $L$ be a closed subset of $\FF$, the collection of self-maps of $X$ equipped with the compact open topology.
+Further suppose that there exist $K\geq 1, C, \epsilon \geq 0$ and $x \in X$ such that for all $g \in L$, $g$ is a $(K, \epsilon)$ quasi-isometry of $X$ and $d(x, g(x)) \leq C$.
+Then $L$ is compact.
 Hence any group of uniform quasi-isometries of a proper dotted metric space $X$ is locally compact. \end{lemma}